Amaroq-Clearwater/BLAKER/README.txt

 # BLAKER

-BLAKER is a Windows application to transfer electoric files via papers, images, or movies.
+BLAKER is a free Windows application to transfer electoric files via papers, images, or movies.

 This is not a joke program but solution of realistic business issues.